ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 ## Word Cloud
 When you are parsing through conversations ranging in the millions, it is often diffuclt to convey the resulsts in an effective visual to both technical and non-technical adopters.
 Glancing at a Word Cloud, one could easily capture the most frequently occuring keywords in a set of data.
 A word cloud had a strong info to ink ratio making it an exceptional visual in the NLP community.
 I was able to create a Word Cloud based off terms in the conversation / headline text.
-Our product stakeholders really liked this visualization as it was "effecient, effective, and highly non-technical".
 The template to run this method is shown below:

 If you want to see the sole behavior of the WordCloud Generator please run the command below:
 ```